intersel/Blapy/README.md

 # Blapy

-> If you like Blapy, please star it!
+> If you like Blapy, I'll be pleased that you star it :-)

 Blapy is a jQuery plugin that helps you to create and manage ajax and single page web applications (SPA) with almost no javascript coding to do it.